 We also offer a more rapid extraction solution, although it is not as optimal for high-throughput SARS-CoV-2 testing:

-- The QuickExtract™ RNA Extraction Kit has also been successfully used in detecting 2019-nCoV.
-It's simple, one-tube protocol can be automated to extract DNA in less than eight minutes for many sample types, but supports slightly lower sensitivity and purity than sbeadex technology.
+- The QuickExtract™ RNA Extraction Kit has also been successfully used in detecting SARS-CoV-2.
+Its simple, one-tube protocol can be automated to extract DNA in less than eight minutes for many sample types but supports slightly lower sensitivity and purity than sbeadex technology.